superhac/vpinfe/README.md

 ```
 More to come on how this will be used!

-### meta.ini
+## meta.ini

-These you have to manually add:
+You must manually add the following settings:

 [VPinFE]

-`update` = # true or false whether to update the VPS entry for this table.
-If you create this manually or don't want to use the auto generated VPSdb set this to `false`.
-Default is `true`.
+`update` = true | false – Determines whether to update the VPS entry for this table.
+If you manually create this entry or prefer not to use the auto-generated VPSdb, set this to false.
+Default is true.

 [Pinmame]

-`deleteNVramOnClose` = # true or false # Some tables leave the game in a state where it was when you quit.
-Like [Taito machines](https://github.com/jsm174/vpx-standalone-scripts/issues/89).
-Use this to delete the nvram file on close.
+`deleteNVramOnClose` = true | false – Some tables, like Taito machines, retain the game state when you quit.
+Enabling this option deletes the NVRAM file upon closing.

 ## VPX-Standalone-scripts Auto Patch Downloader
-There is a builtin option now `--vpxpatch` that will attempt using the vbshash captured in the `meta.ini` to match patches from VPX-Standalone-scripts.
-If a hash is matched it will automatically download it and place it in your table folder.
-Next time you run the table you should be good to go!
+The new `--vpxpatch` option automatically utilizes the `vbshash` stored in meta.ini to find and apply matching patches from the VPX-Standalone-Scripts repository.
+If a match is found, the patch is downloaded and placed in your table folder, ensuring the table is ready to run seamlessly on your next launch.

-__Note__ you must build the metadata first via the `--buildmeta` option mentioned above for this to work.
+__Important__: Before using this feature, you must generate the necessary metadata with the `--buildmeta` option, as described above.

 ## Tips